 Heightened Sensitivity to Smells and Tastes

 Us women are blessed with a more heightened sense of smell than men, and never more so than around the time of ovulation.
 Perhaps you’ve noticed that ahead of your period, certain odors – both pleasant and unpleasant – seem sharper?
 It’s thought we have estrogen to thank for that, and during the early stages of pregnancy, it can wreak havoc on the senses.
 Unfortunately, these changes can also cause gut-wrenching nausea, or morning sickness, with seemingly innocuous substances triggering queasiness.
 The catalysts vary, but common ones include coffee, cigarette smoke, and even perfume.
-You can find out more about morning sickness and how to deal with it here.

 That extends to aversions to or cravings for certain types of food – again, hormones are responsible, and no, they don’t always make sense!
 Whilst many women find they suddenly can’t stomach the thought of alcohol or caffeine, other pregnancy no-nos may well cause minor food obsessions during these first few weeks.
 There might be some truth to the notion that your body is craving what it needs, but if that hankering is for mountains of chocolate and potato chips, try to exercise some restraint and consider whether your hunger is more psychological than physical.